 Reality check: “Intensive” schedules are hard to maintain.
 Most students do best with steady, sustainable hours rather than trying to cram.
 With 284+ students currently training across 38+ states, consistent weekly clinical schedules prove to be the most effective approach.

-| Rank | Pathway | Timeline | Starting point | Credential |
+| Rank | Pathway | Timeline | Starting Point | Credential |

 |---|---|---|---|---|